UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 The script `interactive` used to submit interactive jobs still works, but does not provide as much information as on Rackham.
-It is now a very thin wrapper around the `sacct` command.
+It is now a very thin wrapper around the `salloc` command.

 ### SMT